easegress-io/easegress/doc/cookbook/distributed_tracing.md

 ```

 ## Custom tags
-Custom tags can help to filter tracing spans.
-For example, sometimes it is useful to include the version or deployment identifier to tracing logs, to see the latency impact of a new deployment.
-Here's an example with custom tag:
+Custom tags can help to furher filter and debug tracing spans.
+Here's an example with custom tag `customTagKey` with value `customTagValue`:

 ```yaml
 kind: HTTPServer